woa-msmnile/msmnilePkg/Documentation/SimpleGuide.md

     * If your phone can not usb button in uefi stage, patch ButtonsDxe.
   - Where to patch ?
     * The most simple way to know where to pacth:
-      + Find one device's original xxxDxe.efi and the pacthed xxxDxe.efi .
+      + Find one other device's original xxxDxe.efi and its pacthed xxxDxe.efi .
       + Dump hex and get where & what to patch.
         ```
         hexdump -C a_xxxDxe.efi > a.txt